Deploy a Sample Ruby on Rails Application

 Page last updated:

-This topic guides the reader through deploying a sample Ruby on Rails app to Cloud Foundry.
+Learn how you can deploy a sample Ruby on Rails app to Cloud Foundry.

 Prerequisites